 The rocky landscape of Sierra Morena embraces the plains of Las Navas.
-Nearby, the remains of the forts of Tolosa and Ferral, left behind y Umayyads and Berbers, are a vitness to the strategic importance of this town, wrested from the Almohad armies by Christian crusaders in the 13th century.
-Its name derives from sign of its neoclassical architectural design.
-Along with the Church of la Concepción, there are a number of interesting institutional buildings such as: the Palace of the Intendente Olavide, the Customs House, the Jail and the Town Hall.
-Hunting and shooting are activities with a long tradition in this area, which means that menus often include typical dishes such as partridge, venison or wild boar, and local craftsmen make leather chaps and pouches.
+Nearby, the remains of the forts of Tolosa and Ferral, left behind by Umayyads and Berbers, are a witness to the strategic importance of this town, wrested from the Almohad armies by Christian crusaders in the 13th century.
+Its name derives from the mountain pass known as La Losa.
+Once a staging-post for highwaymen, the Despeñaperros Natural Park is today a sensational natural reserve of flora and fauna.
+Also nearby is the Iberian sanctuary of El Collado de los Jardines.
+La Carolina